 Seriousness fee: Here, you will be required to pay before vendor services are provided.
 At least a fee is charged before vendors can venture into the business of answering your support queries.

 Signal to customers: A highly imposed fee should act as an indicator that the major target is businesses with lots of money to spend.
 These businesses are usually enterprises.
 Mostly, they will emphasize premium customers.
-On the other hand, the imposition of lower amounts is an indicator that needs all developers at large are put into consideration.
-It means that they are geared towards embracing customers of al sought.
+On the other hand, the imposition of lower amounts is an indicator that needs all developers at large to be put into consideration.
+It means that they are geared towards embracing customers of all sought.